MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 ### Stop requesting permissions with dynamic consent

 When you need to remove delegated permissions from dynamic consent request, specify the scope parameter while leaving out the permissions that you want to remove.
 Removing the permissions ensures the app doesn't call the corresponding API.

+This method only works for delegated permissions.
+Application permissions are requested and granted by an admin through static consent and aren't included in the scope parameter during the OAuth 2.0 authorization request.

 To stop requesting permissions with dynamic consent:

 - **Using Microsoft Graph**: Remove the unwanted Microsoft Graph delegated permissions from the \`scopes\` parameter.
-In this example, your application is requesting three permissions - `Analytics.Read`, `User.Read` and `Application.Read.All`.
-The delegated permission, `Analytics.Read` and application permission, `Application.Read.All` are no longer required for this app.
+In this example, your application is requesting three delegated permissions - `Analytics.Read`, `User.Read` and `Application.Read`.
+The delegated permissions, `Analytics.Read` and `Application.Read` are no longer required for this app.
 It only requires `User.Read`.

 The request should be similar to the following example: